As an Amazon Associate we earn from qualifying purchases.

 Additionally, you can substitute the cream out for other products, which is what I’m doing in this eggnog panna cotta recipe.

 Panna cotta is Italian for “cooked cream” and is basically cream molded with gelatin (like jello).
 The term panna cotta is fairly recent, only going back to the 1960s in Italy.

 There are ancestors to the dish going back a hundred years earlier that refer to creams and custards structured in a mold using gelatin.

-Similar to what we did with our eggnog bread pudding or eggnog white Russian recipe, we’re essentially going to replace the cream with eggnog.
+Similar to what I did with my eggnog bread pudding or eggnog white Russian recipe, I’m essentially going to replace the cream with eggnog.
 Oftentimes, panna cotta will have the cream flavored with spices and aromatics, so subbing in eggnog is a great way to achieve a more complex flavor profile.

 How Does Gelatin Work?

 Gelatin is the result of cooking down collagen.
 It is almost odorless and flavorless, and when dissolved into liquid it can thicken up into a solid.